Francis Baring, 1st Baron Northbrook: Early life

 A member of the famous Baring banking family, he was the eldest son of Sir Thomas Baring, 2nd Baronet, and his wife Mary Ursula Sealy, eldest daughter of Charles Sealy.

 Baring was educated at Winchester College and then Eton College.
-He obtained a double first class from Christ Church, Oxford, in 1817, and graduated with a Master of Arts four years later.
+He obtained a double first-class degree from Christ Church, Oxford, in 1817, and graduated with a Master of Arts four years later.
+In 1818, he was commissioned as a Captain in the disembodied North Hampshire Militia, but resigned in 1825.
 In 1823, he was called to the Bar at Lincoln's Inn and in 1848, he succeeded his father as baronet.

 Political career

 Baring entered the British House of Commons in 1826, sitting as a Member of Parliament for Portsmouth until his retirement in 1865.
 A year later, he was raised to the Peerage of the United Kingdom as Baron Northbrook.
-Baring was appointed a Lord of the Treasury in 1830, a post he held for the next four years until June 1834.
-In 1831, Baring was appointed to also serve on the Government Commission upon Emigration, which was wound up in 1832.
+Baring was appointed Lord of the Treasury in 1830, a post he held for the next four years, until June 1834.
+In 1831, Baring was appointed to serve on the Government Commission upon Emigration, which was wound up in 1832.

-He was a Secretary to the Treasury until November 1834, executing this office again between 1835 and 1839.
-Subsequently, Baring was sworn of the Privy Council and joined the cabinet as Chancellor of the Exchequer, serving until the fall of the Melbourne government in August 1841.
+He was a Secretary to the Treasury until November 1834, and he reassumed this office between 1835 and 1839.
+Subsequently, Baring was sworn into the Privy Council and joined the cabinet as Chancellor of the Exchequer, serving until the fall of the Melbourne government in August 1841.
 He returned to the cabinet in January 1849, replacing Lord Auckland as First Lord of the Admiralty in Russell's cabinet, until its fall in 1852.

 Baring was a member of the Canterbury Association.
-He met John Robert Godley on 24 November 1849 to discuss educational matters for the proposed settlement in Canterbury, New Zealand, and gave £600 for education as a memorial to Charles Buller, who had died in the previous year.
+He met John Robert Godley on 24 November 1849 to discuss educational matters for the proposed settlement in Canterbury, New Zealand, and provided £600 for education as a memorial to Charles Buller, who had died the previous year.

 Personal life

 Lord Northbrook was twice married.
-Firstly, on 7 April 1825 at the Dockyard Chapel, Portsmouth, Lord Northbrook married Jane Grey (1804–1838), daughter of the Sir George Grey, 1st Baronet, and niece of Charles Grey, 2nd Earl Grey.
+Firstly, on 7 April 1825, at the Dockyard Chapel, in Portsmouth, Lord Northbrook married Jane Grey (1804–1838), daughter of Sir George Grey, 1st Baronet, and niece of Charles Grey, 2nd Earl Grey.
 They were the parents of: